Infinitive or -ing?

 - I

-was happy to help them.
+was happy to help them.- She

 will be delighted to see you.